Share this page

 You will need to source util/setchplenv.EXT from within the Chapel directory ($CHPL_HOME) every time your terminal starts so it’s suggested that you drop that command in a script that will get executed on startup (like .bashrc).

-Chapel is easily installed with Brew for macOS
+Chapel is easily installed on macOS with Homebrew

 1. brew update